-It was Karl Jaspers who coined the phrase 'The Axial Age' in his book 'The Origin and Purpose of History'.
-It describes the cultural changes which occurred in the first millennium BC. that inaugurated a new vision of the world based on values different from the previous ones.
+It was Karl Jaspers who coined the phrase 'The Axial Age' in his book 'The Origin and Goal of History'.
+It describes the cultural changes which occurred in the first millennium BC that inaugurated a new vision of the world based on values different from the previous ones.
 What was surprising about these ideological advances in religion, philosophy, and science was that they occurred at virtually the same time throughout the Eurasian continent.
+Pythagoras (570–495 BC), the Buddha (563–483 BC), and Confucius (551–479 BC) were all contemporaries.
+In the same period Greece, India and China saw a sudden flourish of debate between contending intellectual schools.
+Jaspers describes the period in this way:

 The Persian Empire was formed in the middle of the first millennium BC, a pivotal date in the Axial Age.
 Persian rule spread over all ancient civilizations and beyond: from Macedonia to India, some 4,000 km.
 A network of roads and rapid communication by horse held the empire together in information, trade and ideas.
 Herodotus tells that the imperial courier linked Ephesus with Persepolis in a week using horsemen, posts and the Persian royal route.
 Merchants using the same posts as caravanserai exchanged ideologies throughout the territory.